Devwares-Team/DOCS-Contrast/content/contrast/angular/components/panels.md

 Alongside the `CDBPanel` component, we use other Contrast Angular Components, these components are, the `CDBPanelTitle` component to write titles in your pane, the `CDBPanelText` component to write texts or messages in your pane, the `CDBPaneImage`  component for your pane images.

-To embed the Contrast Angular Bootstrap Dropdown in our Panel, we nest the Dropdown component, [CDBDropDown](https://www.devwares.com/docs/contrast/react/components/dropdown), in the `CDBPanel` component.
+To embed the Contrast Angular Bootstrap Dropdown in our Panel, we nest the Dropdown component, [CDBDropDown](https://www.devwares.com/docs/contrast/angular/components/dropdown), in the `CDBPanel` component.

 ![Angular Bootstrap Panel Component](./images/panelwithdropdown.png)

-###### html
+###### HTML
 ```html
 <CDBPanel>
     <CDBPane>